ColloKaris/YelpCamp/README.md

 - Authorization for campground modification (only creators can edit/delete their campgrounds).
 - Flashing messages
 - Once you login, you have access to full CRUD on campgrounds, images and reviews.
+- HTML sanitization to avoid malicious HTML being passed as input to any field

 ## Tech Stack: